thebigfilecom/thebigfile-com-dev/roadmap/6_infrastructure/future/2_Canister-Logging.md

 is_community: false
 ---

 Developers of applications or open internet services need robust logging to debug or maintain their app.
-It should be possible to have a canister logging solution that integrates with third party monitoring and alerting solutions.
+It should be possible to have a cube logging solution that integrates with third party monitoring and alerting solutions.